 Email address: The best way to email me is through Canvas Inbox.
-I check that first thing every day and respond to all messages within 24 - 48 hours.
-If your matter is urgent, feel free to write

-"URGENT" in the subject line so that I see it quicker.
+I check that every weekday and respond to all messages within 24 - 48 hours.
+If your matter is urgent, feel free to write "URGENT" in the subject line so that I see it quicker.